 If you’ve placed a market order, the market will decide the price.
-If you’ve placed a limit order, you’ll have more control over the amount you buy or sell an investment for.
+If you’ve placed a limit order, you’ll have set a limit for the amount you buy or sell an investment for.
 Because you’re able to invest in fractional shares on Sharesies, and they’re held by a custodian rather than under an individual Holder Identification Number (HIN), you don’t need to meet the $500 minimum investment requirement that usually applies when investing on the ASX.
 Sharesies takes care of this part for you.

-Step 5: Your order appears in Sharesies (and gets settled in the background)! 🎉
+Step 5: Your trade appears in Sharesies (and gets settled in the background)! 🎉

-When your order is filled (either partially or fully), you’ll see your investments (if you’ve bought investments) or money (if you’ve sold investments) appear in Sharesies.
+If your order is filled (either partially or fully), you’ll see your investments (if you’ve bought investments) or money (if you’ve sold investments) appear in your Sharesies Wallet straight away.
 You’ll also be able to see a contract note that gives you all the info you need to know about your order and the trade that took place.
 Just remember that orders can sit on market for up to 30 calendar days to be filled—but, in many cases, your order can fill immediately.
 Penny stocks can be more illiquid, meaning it can take longer for an order to fill.

-Behind the curtain, Sharesies is settling your order with CMC Markets.
+Once the order becomes a trade, it needs to be settled through CMC Markets.
 This usually happens two business days after the trade date—known as T+2 settlement.
-This means we need to pay CMC Markets the money for your order and receive your investment in return (and vice versa if you’re selling).
-This happens on a T+2 basis—the ‘T’ stands for transaction date (the day the trade takes place) and ‘+2’ means plus two working days.
-We need to deliver money or shares to CMC Markets for your order within these two working days.
-We take care of this, and you don’t need to do anything on your end!
+This means we need to give CMC Markets the money for your buy trade and then receive your investment in return (and vice versa if you’re selling).
+Settlement happens when the legal ownership of the shares and money changes hands.
+We take care of all of this, and you don’t need to do anything more on your end!